ehunck/crfc-starter-robot/README.md

 You now have `main_app.elf` to load via a debugger, or `main_app.uf2` that can be installed and run on your Raspberry Pi Pico via drag and drop.

+To upload via USB, hold down the BOOTSEL button while plugging it in.
+This will mount a device called RPI-RP2 to copy your UF2 file into.
+See https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html for more detailed instructions on managing the device.

 ## Develop with VSCode

 This is optional, but VSCode can be used to edit and build the project.